Fallen Children Volume I: Legacy of Ruin

 Legacy of Ruin, Prologue: Hunter and PreyThe monotone beating of the axes resounded through the woods.
 Elduin could hear it well.
 The sounds of steel on bark and splintering wood seemed to enter his ears and seep through the core of his being.
 He endured it like physical pain, like the axes were striking into his body instead.
 The Greenskins who had killed Cenarius, they still had the audacity to come into their woods and cause even more mayhem.
 Elduin grit his teeth as the grip on his staff slowly tightened.
 The pain was slowly becoming unbearable.
 The druid's amber eyes searched the trees and he tried to concentrate on something different than the woodcutting orcs in the distance.
 He failed.Legacy of Ruin, Prologue: Hunter and Prey More Like This

-Legacy of Ruin, Chapter 1: Shattered (P1)The Orcduster's tattered sails waved weakly in the soft sea breeze.
-The previously bright golden anchor emblem emblazoned on the torn dark green canvas of the sail had gone dull.
-Stained.
-It was a sight unfit to represent the proud nation of Kul Tiras.
-The sorry state of the sail and the battleship it belonged to mirrored the condition of its crew.
-The men were bringing supplies from the ship ashore, but there was no true determination in their actions, no joy.
+Legacy of Ruin, Chapter 1: Shattered (P1)The Orcduster's tattered, dark green sails waved languidly in the soft sea breeze.
+The originally bright gold colour of the anchor emblem emblazoned on the sail had become dull.
+The vicious storm that had hit the Orcduster mere days ago had left its mark on the ship.
+The hull was cracked in several places.
+Splintered wood could be seen along its length, and the side railing didn't look any better.
+The way the ship looked, it seemed like a miracle it hadn't sunk yet.
+The ship was a sight unbefitting of the proud nation of Kul Tiras it was meant to represent, yet accurate at the same time.
+The state of the ship mirrored the worn-out condition of its crew.
+The men were dragging supplies and materials from the ship to the shore, but there was no true determination in their work, no joy.
 They toiled in silence.Legacy of Ruin, Chapter 1: Shattered (P1) More Like This

 Legacy of Ruin, Chapter 1: Shattered (P3)"He must have slipped during the fighting!"
 Wheann called out, looking around for any signs of the chaplain in the water.
 He found none.Legacy of Ruin, Chapter 1: Shattered (P3) More Like This

-Legacy of Ruin, Chapter 1: Shattered (P4)The orc was clearly well past his best years.
+Legacy of Ruin, Chapter 1: Shattered (P4)The orc's best years were quite clearly far behind him.
 Time had engraved deep lines into his skin, and his imprisonment had only made it more rough and withered.
 His attire wasn't that of a warrior: no doubt his fighting days were over.
 The orc's long, wild hair had gone white.
 It made him look more like some sort of wild beast, which was little more than Llorrin regarded him as.
 Llorrin was surprised he hadn't noticed the beast's vile stench before.
 An angry frown appeared on his face as he stepped forward, the men who were still tied up momentarily forgotten.
 The knife dropped absently from Llorrin's hand for any of the freed men to claim.Legacy of Ruin, Chapter 1: Shattered (P4) More Like This

 Legacy of Ruin, Chapter 2: DeniedLlorrin stared at the half-empty bottle of rum in his hand.
 He had to remind himself he was sitting in the sand and not the swaying deck of a ship, as the bottle constantly seemed to enlarge before his eyes before shrinking back again to its normal size.
 The chanting of the men around him seemed distant for more than one reason.
 How could he sit here, pretending he was having fun, when Daelin might very well be dead?
 He looked over the merry faces of the other marines gathered around the campfire.
 They had no idea what was going on in his mind.
 Many of the men had come to congratulate him and ask him to recite the tale of his fight against the warlock, a tale that became shorter and shorter every time he was forced to repeat it.
 His wounds still stung, and every time he had to explain how he got them the pain flared up again in his body as well as his mind.Legacy of Ruin, Chapter 2: Denied More Like This